The Replay Mod Documentation. The most important features and their usages are explained on this website.

 A Basic Tutorial on how to use the Replay Mod.
 It is nevertheless recommended to read this documentation for in-depth information.

-The ReplayMod requires Minecraft Forge to be installed.
+The ReplayMod for Minecraft 1.14 and above requires Fabric to be installed.

 If you don't know how to install Forge, follow this tutorial.